KatasPioneers/RoadWarriors-Pioneers/ADRs/Architecture_Considerations.md

 5. **Interoperability and Integration:** Microservices can seamlessly integrate with existing travel systems like SABRE and APOLLO, as required.
 Additionally, the event-driven approach allows for easy integration with external systems, such as preferred travel agencies, to facilitate quick problem resolution and international compatibility.

 <h5>Why event driven?</h5>
-Incoming travel-related emails are neither continuous processes nor periodic events occurring at regular intervals.
-They are events resulting from reservations/bookings made on external platforms/apps.
-Therefore, travel-related emails are considered as triggering points to extract trip-related information and present it on the user's dashboard.
+Incoming travel-related emails do not follow a continuous or periodic process at regular intervals.
+Instead, they are events that occur as a result of reservations and bookings made on external platforms or apps.
+These travel-related emails serve as trigger points within an asynchronous, real-time, and event-driven architecture.
+They initiate the extraction of trip-related information and its presentation on the user's dashboard.
+This approach ensures that users receive timely updates and information as events unfold in their travel plans."

-Similarly, manual entries can also be considered as events that can trigger the organizer service."

 By adopting a microservices and event-driven architecture, the system can efficiently handle the high traffic, real-time updates, and diverse functionalities outlined in the requirements while ensuring high availability and a responsive user interface.